Leaflet: Your feedback matters

 - co-ordinate the process by keeping you updated and being your point of contact

-What happens if you are not satisfied with the complaint response?
+What happens if you are not satisfied with our complaint response?

-If you are not happy with our response or the way we have handled your concerns, you can tell us what you think will put things right.
-We will listen to and consider your suggestions.
+If you are not satisfied with our response or the way we have handled your concerns, you can explain what you think will put things right.
+We will listen to you and consider your suggestions.

 If, after this, you remain dissatisfied, you can contact the Local Government and Social Care Ombudsman who may investigate your complaint.
 They offer a free and independent service.
 Their contact details are: